Ocramius/ocramius.github.com/source/_posts/2014-12-11-roave-security-advisories-protect-against-composer-packages-with-security-issues.md

 ~~~

 <p>
-    Now hold on: I will tell you what to do with it in a few.
+    Hold on: I will tell you what to do with it in a few.
 </p>

 <h3>Sooo...
 What is it?</h3>